krobbi/krobbi.github.io/README.md

 browsers.

 # License
-The content that appears on the generated site, including text, images, and page designs is copyrighted with all rights reserved.
-Content embedded from other sites such as video or music players may be licensed differently.
-The code used for generating the site may be used freely as a reference.
+The content that appears on the generated site is copyrighted.
+Content from other sites that is linked or embedded may be licensed differently.
+The code used for generating the site may be used freely.

-See [LICENSE.txt](./LICENSE.txt) for a full copy of the license text.
+See [LICENSE.txt](/LICENSE.txt) for a full copy of the license text.